 Prerequisites: EMS 220, EMS 215, EMS 230, and EMS 295.
 These courses must be successfully completed within the immediately preceding winter semester.
-The following courses must be taken concurrently with EMS 240: EMS 225 and EMS 299.

-$\textbf{Suggested Prerequisites:} \ ENG\ 131\ and\ ENG\ 132$
+Co-requisites: Concurrent enrollment in EMS 240, EMS 225 and EMS 299 is required.

-It is recommended that students place into ENG 131 prior to attempting any EMS course
+Suggested Prerequisites: ENG 131 and ENG 132.
+It is recommended that students place into ENG 131 prior to attempting any EMS course.